Generation of entanglement using a short-wavelength seeded free-electron laser: Introduction

 When two or more quantum particles in a many-body system are entangled, the system's wavefunction cannot be factorized as a product of the wavefunctions of its constituents\cite{horodecki2009}.
 Entanglement has now been established as the driving force behind the stunning development of quantum information science\cite{mikeike2010,yin2017,arute2019,zhong2020,hermans2022,krinner2022}.
 A key example of entanglement emerges in Einstein's photoelectric effect, where photoelectrons and ions form a bipartite system as measurements of the electron's kinetic energy provides information about the state of the ion.
 It offers an excellent opportunity to probe entanglement between massive particles, namely the photoelectron and photoion.
-Even though entanglement in photoinization was initially studied in systems interacting with soft X-rays from synchrotron radiation sources\cite{akoury2007,schoffler2008}, it has now become a subject of intensive research in the time domain\cite{smirnova2010,goulielmakis2010} and recently, attosecond control of entanglement was achieved\cite{vrakking2021,koll2022}.
-Additional examples include the production of Schr\"{o}dinger cat states in high-order harmonics generation\cite{lewenstein2021} and the investigations of entanglement between different degrees of freedom in atomic photoionization\cite{majorosi2017,busto2022,maxwell2022}.
+Even though entanglement in photoinization was initially studied in systems interacting with soft x-rays from synchrotron radiation sources\cite{akoury2007,schoffler2008}, it has now become a subject of intensive research in the time domain\cite{smirnova2010,goulielmakis2010} and recently, attosecond control of entanglement was achieved\cite{vrakking2021,koll2022}.
+The emergence of decoherence in attosecond interferometric experiments has been investigated for atomic targets\cite{bouchet2020,busto2022}.
+Of particular interests are the quantum electrodynamical aspects of strong-field laser-matter interaction, such as the high-order harmonics generation process\cite{stammer2023,bhattacharya2023,tzur2023,gorlach2023}.
+The production of non-classical states\cite{tsatrafyllis2017,tsatrafyllis2019}, photonic entanglement\cite{stammer2022}, photon-atom entanglement\cite{gorlach2020}, and macroscopic superposition via creation of Schr\"{o}dinger cat states\cite{lewenstein2021} in high-order harmonic generation have received considerable attention lately.
+Additional examples include the investigations of entanglement between different degrees of freedom in atomic photoionization\cite{majorosi2017,maxwell2022} and preparation of entangled atom-pairs in molecular dissociation\cite{eckart2023}.
 In this context, the emergence of seeded free-electron lasers (FELs), such as FERMI\cite{allaria2012}, provides a unique niche to investigate coherent light-matter interaction using intense femtosecond pulses in the extreme ultraviolet (XUV) spectral range.
 Such XUV pulses from FERMI, with high spectral and temporal coherence, have already been employed to drive Rabi oscillations\cite{nandi2022} and to attain attosecond coherent control\cite{prince2016,maroju2023}.
 Our work addresses the question whether these intense short-wavelength light pulses could be used to generate entanglement between ions and electrons in photoinization processes.